spotify/helios/docs/deployment_groups.md

 # Deployment Groups

-A deployment group is set of hosts with configuration and state on the masters that helps you deploy Helios jobs to agents more easily.
+A deployment group is a set of hosts with configuration and state on the masters that helps you deploy Helios jobs to agents more easily.
 It determines the list and sequence of hosts to deploy, undeploys prior jobs it has deployed, and deploys the specified job.